cyberbotics/webots_ros2/webots_ros2_tutorials/README.md

 ```
 rviz2
 ```
-If you want the same configuration as in the video you can load it from rviz folder.
+If you want the same configuration as in the video you can load it from the `rviz` folder.

 ### Save the map
 In order to save the map, close the terminal with the slam_toolbox_launch and then run the following: